 Growth in demand for cold chain logistics

-Depending on where the cold chain logistics industry operates, several agencies oversee compliance for cold chain goods, including the World Health Organisation, the U.S. Centres for Disease Control, the U.S. Food and Drug Administration, and The European Union Guidelines on Good Distribution Practise (GDP).
+Depending on where the cold chain logistics industry operates, several agencies oversee compliance for cold chain goods, including the World Health Organization, the U.S. Centers for Disease Control, the U.S. Food and Drug Administration, and The European Union Guidelines on Good Distribution Practice (GDP).
 Regulations typically require non-stop cold chain custody documentation to ensure product safety, especially temperature-sensitive products used in the pharmaceutical industry.

 Regulators and consumers want to know where food products come from and how they are handled to ensure food safety and ethical sourcing.
 They want the same degree of traceability as pharmaceuticals, and medical supplies, where it’s critical to know the good are genuine and have been stored and shipped according to regulations.